Alexander Petersson: National team

-Petersson initially played for the Latvian national team before optaining Icelandic nationality in 2004.
+Petersson initially played for the Latvian national team before obtaining Icelandic nationality in 2004.

 In 2005, he played for the Iceland men's national handball team for the first time.

 At the 2007 World Championship he finished 8th with Iceland, and was in the top ten goal scorers list.
 The following year he won silver medals at the 2008 Olympics, losing to France in the final.
 At the 2010 European Championship he won bronze medals.

 At the 2011 World Championship he was a part of the all star team, when Iceland finished 6th.

 He also represented Iceland at the 2012 Olympics where Iceland was knocked out in the quarterfinal by Hungary.

 He had to withdraw from the 2013 World Championship due to a shoulder injury.
 He was replaced by Olafur Stefansson.

 At the 2015 World Championship he was however back in the team.

 Personal life

 Alexander's wife is Eivor Pála Blöndal who played 13 games for the Iceland women's national handball team.
 His son Lúkas Petersson is a professional footballer in Germany.